 Go to LinkedIn, click on “My Network” then “Connections”;

-You arrive on the page of your relations.
+You arrive at the page of your relations.
 Click on the ProspectIn icon at the top right of your browser or simply open a LinkedIn page, create a new campaign by clicking on “Create a campaign” then select the number of profiles you want to scrape, and finally click on validate.

 The profiles will be exported in ProspectIn, once the export is complete, you will only have to download the information of your contacts in CSV format from the ProspectIn CRM.
 Click on the “CRM” button to access it.
 Then select all of them and export your contacts.

 Once on the CRM: